Collaborate and Listen." ~ V. Ice

 Shift Z Z

-Once there, I see in our shared repo, a 1 (or any number of requests) under "Pull Requests", so I click to go to that page.
+Once there, I see "Pull Requests", so I click to go to that page.

-I click on my pull request to open it up, and then I click the green confirmation button, and click again, until I have satisfied all of the options to confirm the merge.
-If there are conflicts, I resolve them before confirming everything.
+I click on my pull request to open it up, and then I click the confirmation (or Approval) button, and click again, until I have satisfied all of the options to confirm the merge*.
+If there are conflicts, I resolve them before confirming everything and/or completing the merge.

 git branch -d mybranchname